IshaanGaba97/Readerly-Library-App/README.md

-# Readerly Library ⭐
+# Readerly Library ✨

 This is a Library Management Application built using MERN Stack.

-## Features ✨
+## Features 🚀

 ### Admin –
 1. Login into the admin account.
-2. For admin credentials are : Username : admin  Password : 123456.
+2. For admin credentials are : Username :  admin,  Password :`123456.
 3. Admin can edit/modify existing books.
 4. Admin can add new books.
 5. Admin can Issue books to students.